 Our customers are primarily manufacturers of solar cells and integrated circuits.
 The solar cell and semiconductor industries are cyclical and historically have experienced significant fluctuations.
 Our revenue is impacted by these broad industry trends.
 The solar cell industry has experienced a structural imbalance between supply and demand.
 This imbalance has increased competitive pressure on selling prices and negatively impacted our results of operations.
 Our high throughput equipment platforms, technologies for higher cell efficiency, greater knowledge of the complete cell manufacturing process and advanced automation have contributed significantly to our success in securing the large orders for the first two phases of a multi-phase turnkey project announced in January and April of 2017 from a new solar cell manufacturer in China.
-For equipment orders that are not part of turnkey projects, we compete with Chinese equipment manufacturers that offer lower prices coupled with liberal payment terms.
+For equipment orders that are not part of turnkey projects, we compete with Chinese equipment manufacturers that offer lower prices, liberal payment terms and have a more substantial local presence.
 We are finding it more difficult to participate in the capacity expansions of those Chinese companies that already have significant experience with all facets of producing solar cells and at least some prior experience working with the local equipment vendors.
 While we will continue to focus on developing advanced products and technologies, we plan to seek further cost reductions to address the competition from Chinese equipment vendors.
+We are investigating various aspects of outsourcing some of our key solar products to China in order to lower the cost of our products and expand our presence in that market.

-The equipment for the large follow-on turnkey order announced in April 2017 ("Phase II") shipped in the first quarter of fiscal 2018.
-Our quarterly and annual operating results have been and will continue to be impacted by the timing of large system orders.
+The equipment for the large follow-on turnkey order announced in April 2017 ("Phase II") shipped in the first quarter of fiscal 2018 and we continue to recognize revenue from the associated installation, integration and start-up services for Phase I. Our quarterly and annual operating results have been and will continue to be impacted by the timing of large system orders.
 Further, the solar and semiconductor equipment industries are highly cyclical and the conditions of the industries we operate in are volatile.
 Therefore, our order flow fluctuates quarter to quarter.
 For additional information regarding the risks related to our business and industry, please refer to Item 1A.
 Risk Factors in our Annual Report on Form 10-K, as amended, for the fiscal year ended September 30, 2017.